davidrhoden/davidrhoden-basic-netlify/timeline/bevs-birthday-1986.md

 title: Bev's birthday, 1986
 date: 1986-04-18T20:57:00.000Z
 summary: I guess this picture was given to me because my high school hair is on full display.
+excerpt: I guess this picture was given to me because my high school hair is on full display.
 thumbnail: /static/img/timeline/bev-birthday-1986.jpg
 tags:
   - post